 ▶Tiffany Yu, Facebook:

-Tiffany currently is an analyst at Facebook.
+Tiffany is currently a Data Science Manager at Facebook.
 She previous was a big data analytics consultant at Applied Predictive Technologies.
 Originally from New Zealand, she moved to the US to study at Wharton in Philadelphia.
 Tiffany has always been passionate about getting involved in the local community and is excited to be working with Super Stars Literacy because she thinks that it is essential to build a strong foundation of literacy and social-emotional skills in order to be successful in later life.
 As a self-described spontaneous explorer, secret dork and whimsical dreamer, she enjoys spending her leisure time hiking through the great outdoors, trying new things, visiting museums and distilleries as well as thinking about, talking about and eating food.